Wesleyan theology: Law and Gospel

+John Wesley admonished Methodist preachers to emphasize both the Law and the Gospel.
 Methodism makes a distinction between the ceremonial law and the moral law that is the Ten Commandments given to Moses.
-In Methodist Christianity, the moral law is the "fundamental ontological principle of the universe" and "is grounded in eternity", being "engraved on human hearts by the finger of God".
-In contradistinction to the teaching of the Lutheran Churches, the Methodist Churches bring the Law and the Gospel together in a profound sense: "the law is grace and through it we discover the good news of the way life is intended to be lived."
-John Wesley, the father of the Methodist tradition taught:
+In Methodist Christianity, the moral law is grounded in eternity.
+In contradistinction to the teaching of the Lutheran Churches, the Methodist Churches bring the Law and the Gospel together.
+John Wesley, the father of the Methodist tradition taught that there is no contrariety at all between the law and the gospel.